Introduction

 2. Material

-The material you choose will affect both the look and longevity of your shoe rack.
+The shoe rack material you choose will affect both the look and longevity of your shoe rack.
 I’ve personally used both wooden and metal racks.
 The wooden ones are great for a more traditional or warm look, but they can be bulky.
 Metal racks are more durable and usually easier to assemble, which was perfect for my busy schedule.

 3. Design